marcelMerchat/dry_june_in_illinois/README.md

 ## The Sun and Jupiter
-The biggest error in this three-body model of the sun, Jupiter, and earth is likely the initial position of the sun opposite jupiter to start the simulation.
+The biggest error in this three-body model of the sun, Jupiter, and earth is likely the initial position of the sun opposite Jupiter to start the simulation.
 Consider that two stars of a binary star system pair orbit a common center-of-mass with the same period.
 Similar to a binary star pair, we might be tempted to guess that the sun would orbit the common center-of-mass of the